 Finally, please support my work, sharing the content, and of course follow @paulsparrows on Twitter for the latest updates.

-I have aggregated the statistics created from the cyber attacks timelines published so far in 2021.
-Cyber crime leads the Motivations chart with...
+I have aggregated the statistics created from the cyber attacks timelines published in the second quarter of 2021...

 - 2020 Cyber Attacks Statistics

 As promised, I have pulled together some statistics from the data collected in 2020.
 The master table is available at the end of the post after the charts.